Rana-MH-1/Rana-MH-1/README.md

 🧠 Specialized in **AI integrations**, **real-time systems**, and **high-performance architectures**.

-🌍 Based in Tunisia, working remotely with international teams.
+🌍 Based in Tunisia, working remotely with international teams. | Open to International Relocation

 ---